Team

 Andrea Yodsampa brings expertise in energy and environmental policy, cross-sector coordination, and strategic alliances to her leadership of DEPLOY/US.
 She has advised US military and civilian agencies, Fortune 500 companies, and leading entrepreneurs on negotiation and strategic coordination.
 She played a leadership role in developing resilience assessment and planning tools piloted by the US State Department and NATO Training Mission – Afghanistan.
 She co-founded the Washington, DC-based Alliance for Peacebuilding and taught negotiation in Asia, Africa, Latin America, Eastern Europe, and across the United States.
 She served as a commissioner with the Federal Mediation and Conciliation Service, where she led inter-agency work with the US Departments of Defense, State, and USAID.
 She holds a BA cum laude from Dartmouth College, a Master of Public Policy in Energy and Environmental Policy from the Harvard Kennedy School, and a PhD in International Relations from the Fletcher School, Tufts University.

-Alex Bozmoski has been chasing climate solutions for fifteen years through grassroots education, business, technical assistance, and academic research.
-Prior to DEPLOY/US, he co-founded republicEn.org, a community of EcoRight libertarians and conservatives advancing climate action rooted in free enterprise.
+Alex Bozmoski is a 20-year veteran of energy and climate policy, and has spent more than 13 years focusing on building the Ecoright field.
+Prior to DEPLOY/US, he co-founded republicEn.org, a community of Ecoright libertarians and conservatives advancing climate action rooted in free enterprise.
 He previously developed clean-energy projects in East Africa, consulted for think tanks, authored peer-reviewed articles, worked on several GOP campaigns, and designed and facilitated e-learning courses on environmental economics and policy for World Bank technical assistance programs.
 He holds a BA summa cum laude from Georgetown University and an MS in Environmental Change and Management from the University of Oxford.
+Alex and his wife, Maria Fernanda, reside in Milwaukee, WI, with their three young children.

 Carlos Curbelo, Special Advisor